The Stable Homology of Congruence Subgroups: Cohomology

 \end{theorem}

-\begin{remark} \emph{{\bf Where do the Borel classes go?} The maps $H^*(\Gamma,\Q_p) \rightarrow H^*(\Gamma(p^r),\Q_p)$ are isomorphisms (in the stable range) for all $r$, and yet $\Htw^*(\Q_p) = 0$ in all odd degrees; how do we reconcile these two statements?
-The explanation is, assuming $(**)$, that they become infinitely $p$-divisible up the congruence tower.
-In general, the divisibility of Borel classes in the limit is equivalent to Conjecture~\ref{conj:L}. } \end{remark}
+\begin{remark} \emph{{\bf Where do the Borel classes go?} The maps $H^*(\Gamma,\Q_p) \rightarrow H^*(\Gamma(p^r),\Q_p)$ are isomorphisms (in the stable range) for all $r$, and yet, under the assumptions of Theorem~\ref{theorem:padicborel}, $\Htw^*(\SL,\Q_p) = 0$ in all odd degrees; how do we reconcile these two statements?
+The explanation is that the classes must become infinitely $p$-divisible up the congruence tower.
+In general, the divisibility of Borel classes in the limit is equivalent to Conjecture~\ref{conj:L}, by Proposition~\ref{prop:Sch}, this holds for all but finiteiy many of the primitive classes.
+This is in contrast to what happens for $\Sp_{2n}(\Z)$.
+According to Deligne~\cite{Deligne}, the stable class in degree two does not become $p$-divisible for any $p$ up the congruence tower.
+A back of the envelope calculation suggested by the methods of this paper indicates that the same should be true for all stable classes in $\Sp_{2n}(\Z)$. } \end{remark}

+\begin{remark} \emph{Since~$SK(\OL;\OL_p)$ is an infinite loop space and thus an~$H$-space, one way to interpret Theorem~\ref{theorem:padicborel} is simply to note that for~$H$-spaces, that the homology is rationally a polynomial algebra on its homotopy.
+However, one must be slightly careful with such a statement, since our homotopy groups are with respect to coefficients in~$\Z_p$, and are homology and cohomology groups with coefficients in~$\Q_p$ are defined in terms of inverse limits (and are thus ``continuous'' (co-)homology groups).
+A similar remark applies to the cohomology ring of~$\SL(\OL_p)$ and the~$K$-theory of local fields with coefficients in~$\Z_p$. } \end{remark}